tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide_c8.rst

-CHAPTER 8: The data type "object"
+8: The data type "object"
 =================================

 8.1 Review